myerspat/hpc_resources/resources/hpc_policy.md

 Please respect these guidelines for running scripts on any AIMS cluster. **Any process should not run longer than 48 hours.**  Activity may vary from day-to-day; therefore, the System Admin reserves the right to reallocate priority of existing processes using `renice`.
 If a user feels a process or other user is violating these guidelines, contact the System Admin.
 Users found in violation are subject to task termination of `renice`.

+**Please, note that the available resources and their flexibility of use could change if AIMS obtained new machines.
+These guidelines are now appliable to aims01 and aims02 with a total of 208 CPU cores (416 threads) and 6 total GPUs**.

 ### GPUs

 GPUs do not come with native resource allocation commands such as `nice` and `renice`; therefore, the guidelines around this hardware is on all users to enforce and follow.
 Additionally, the number of total available GPUs in the AIMS cluster system are much less than available CPU threads.
 The policy around GPUs is as follows